joegasper/Talks/CloudyCounty/Copilot-Chat-Agents/AltText.md

    Use Vivid Imagery: Let your words paint a mental picture that transports the reader into the scene.

 4. Prioritize Accessibility and Clarity:
    Adhere to Accessibility Standards: Your alt text should be clear, precise, and structured to support assistive technologies.
 Aim for a balance of detail without overwhelming the reader with excessive information.
+Optimize for screen readers.
    Be Concise but Comprehensive: Structure your descriptions so that they clearly outline primary visual elements first and then layer on sensory or emotional details.

 5. Employ a Layered Description Approach: